SOLD OUT: Annual conference – Vulnerability and Policing: Reducing Harm, Strengthening Justice

 Emmerline Irving, Anna Comerford and Kelly Laycock from the West Yorkshire Adversity, Trauma and Resilience Programme will discuss trauma-responsive workforce support/resilience within policing.

-Sat Chandan, a Postgraduate Researcher within the Vulnerability & Policing Futures Research Centre, will talk about her research on violence prevention in context of adverse childhood experiences.
-Together the talks will provide diverse insights into key areas within the field of vulnerability and policing, with time for discussion.
+Sat Chandan, a Postgraduate Researcher within the Vulnerability & Policing Futures Research Centre, will talk about her research on the impact of adverse childhood experiences and interactions with the Criminal Justice System on life trajectories.

 Speakers